cloudacademy/angular-instructor-demos/11-reactive-form/README.md

         </form>
         ```

-### Save form Data
+### 5.2 Save form Data
-- Open `src/app/components/order-form/order-form.component.ts` file and do the following:
+1. Open `src/app/components/order-form/order-form.component.ts` file and do the following:
     -  create an onSubmit() callback method, allowing you to process the captured form data as needed:

-        ```
+        ```.js
         onSubmit() {
             // TODO: Use EventEmitter with form value console.warn(this.orderForm.value);
         }
         ```
--  Open `src/app/components/order-form/order-form.component.html` file and do the following:
+2. Open `src/app/components/order-form/order-form.component.html` file and do the following:
-    - Add an ngSubmit event listener to the form tag with the onSubmit() callback method
+    - Add an ngSubmit event listener to the form tag with the onSubmit() callback method:

-        ```
+        ```.html
         <form [formGroup]="orderForm" (submit)="onSubmit()">
             ...
         </form>
         ```
-    - Use button within <form> element to trigger Submit event
+    - Use button within <form> element to trigger Submit event:

-        ```
+        ```.html
         <form [formGroup]="orderForm" (submit)="onSubmit()">
             ... // form elements
             <button type="submit">Submit</button>
         </form>
         ```

-### Use FormBuilder Service
+### 5.3 Use FormBuilder Service
-- Open `src/app/components/order-form/order-form.component.ts` file and do the following:
+1. Open `src/app/components/order-form/order-form.component.ts` file and do the following:
     -  Inject the FormBuilder service into your component using dependency injection:

-        ```
+        ```.js
         constructor(private formBuilder: FormBuilder){}
         ```
-    - Replace FormGroup with FormBuilder
+    - Replace FormGroup with FormBuilder:

-        ```
+        ```.js
         orderForm = this.formBuilder.group({
             product: [''],
             quantity: [''],
         });
         ```

-### Define A FormArray Control
+### 5.4 Define A FormArray Control
-- Open `src/app/components/order-form/order-form.component.ts` file and do the following:
+1. Open `src/app/components/order-form/order-form.component.ts` file and do the following:
-    - Add new property to your existing FormGroup
+    - Add new property to your existing FormGroup:

-        ```
+        ```.js
         instructions: this.formBuilder.array([this.formBuilder.control('')])
         ```

     - Create a getter that provides an efficient way to access the values in your form array instance:

-        ```
+        ```.js
         get instructions() {
             return this.orderForm.get('instructions') as FormArray;
         }
         ```

     - Define a method to dynamically add an alias control to your form array:

-        ```
+        ```.js
         addInstruction(){
             this.instructions.push(this.formBuilder.control(''));
         }
         ```

-- Open `src/app/components/order-form/order-form.component.html` file and do the following:
+2. Open `src/app/components/order-form/order-form.component.html` file and do the following:
-    - Integrate the form model's interests into your template
+    - Integrate the form model's interests into your template:

-    ```
+    ```.html
     <form [formGroup]="orderForm" (submit)="onSubmit()">
         ... //form controls
         <div formArrayName="instructions">